builtforme/swatchjs/README.md

                 parse: String,
                 optional: false,
             },
+            {
+                name: 'name',
+                parse: String,
+                optional: true,
+                default: 'New User',
+            },
         ],
     },
 });
 ```
-In this scenario, when invoking `users.create`, the user would still pass in two
+In this scenario, when invoking `users.create`, the user would still pass in
-arguments: `username` and `password`.
-The framework automatically matches the
+three arguments: `username`, `password`, and `name`.
+The framework automatically
-`username` value to the first argument and the `password` value to the second
+matches the `username` value to the first argument, the `password` value to the
-argument of the `createUser` function.
+second argument, and `name` value to the third argument of the `createUser`
+function.
+Additionally, the `name` value is optional and will provide a default
+value of 'New User' if the argument is not present.

 The following properties can be set: